Aura-healthcare/Aura_data_analysis_platform/hrv_library/README.md

-# Heart Rate Variability analysis Library
+# Heart Rate Variability analysis library

-"hrvanalysis" is a Python module for Heart Rate Variability Analysis built on top of SciPy, AstroPy, Nolds and NumPy and distributed under the GPLv3 license.
+**hrvanalysis** is a Python module for Heart Rate Variability Analysis built on top of SciPy, AstroPy, Nolds and NumPy and distributed under the GPLv3 license.

-The project started in July 2018 as part of Aura Healthcare project and is maintained by Robin Champseix.
+The development of this library started in July 2018 as part of Aura Healthcare project and is maintained by Robin Champseix.

 Website : https://www.aura.healthcare/